 |This croc was lounging in the tall grass along the river.|

-Wearing repellent day and night and by using a variety of candle-lit insect repellents near our feet at night, we seldom are bitten.
-Overall in the three and a half months, we’ve been here, I’ve received no more than a dozen bites.
-Zero bites would be ideal but not necessarily do-able in this type of climate.
+Wearing repellent day and night and using a variety of candle-lit insect repellents near our feet at night, we seldom are bitten.
+Overall in the three and a half months we’ve been here, I’ve received no more than a dozen bites.
+Zero bites would be ideal but not necessarily doable in this type of climate.

-Once we arrived in Africa we knew it was time for booster vaccinations although many, such as Yellow Fever, are only needed once every 10 years or according to Dr. Theo Stonkhorst, is good for life.
+Once we arrived in Africa, we knew it was time for booster vaccinations, although many, such as Yellow Fever, are only needed once every ten years or are suitable for life, according to Dr. Theo Stonkhorst.
 On Thursday, we headed to Dr. Theo’s office for our vaccinations.

-When I asked Dr. Theo if any of the vaccines contained the preservative Thimerosol to which I have an allergy, he read the accompanying literature but didn’t feel comfortable giving me the vaccines until he verified the ingredients with the drug company that Thimerosol wasn’t included in any of the shots I needed.
+When I asked Dr. Theo if any vaccines contained the preservative Thimerosal to which I have an allergy, he read the accompanying literature.
+Still, he didn’t feel comfortable giving me the vaccines until he verified the ingredients with the drug company that Thimerosal wasn’t included in any shots I needed.

-He checked on Friday, leaving me a text message suggesting I return on Monday for my shots when he discovered none of the vaccines contained Thimerosol.
+He checked on Friday, leaving me a text message suggesting I return on Monday for my shots when he discovered none of the vaccines contained Thimerosal.

 We’ve decided not to list which vaccines we received other than the typhoid booster.
-We feel that decision if best left to your doctor and/or travel clinic.
-Age, potential exposure, the location of travels and health conditions play a role in determining which vaccines, if any, other than the required Yellow Fever are appropriate for you.
+We feel that decision is best left to your doctor and travel clinic.
+Age, potential exposure, the location of travels, and health conditions play a role in determining which vaccines, if any, other than the required Yellow Fever, is appropriate for you.

 Tom went ahead and had his vaccines on Thursday.
-We left the doctor’s office waiting to determine my fate based on the Thimerosol allergy and if, in fact, it is a preservative used in the vaccines.
+We left the doctor’s office waiting to determine my fate based on the Thimerosol allergy and if it is a preservative used in the vaccines.
 As it turned out, it was not.
-On Monday at noon, we’ll return to Dr. Theo’s office when I’ll have the balance of my injections.
+On Monday at noon, we’ll return to Dr. Theo’s office when I have the balance of my injections.

 Tom had two injections (each containing a few different vaccines), one in each arm, with no ill effects.
 Much to our shock, the bill for the office visit and the vaccines was only ZAR 1700 (US $136.01).
 In the US, this cost could have been eight or nine times this amount.